 You and Your Child Visit

 We want everyone to feel comfortable at our office, especially you.
-Your confidence and trust is important to establishing trust with your child.
+Your confidence and trust are important to establishing trust with your child.
 If you feel they will do better without you present, we still encourage you to take a tour of our office and get to know us.
 Parents are always welcome to come back to the treatment area.
-However, we ask parents to be silent observers rather than active participants until a level of rapport is made with your child and us.
+However, we ask parents to be silent observers rather than active participants until a level of rapport is made between their child and us.

-Have a positive attitude toward the visit and avoid sharing negative childhood memories to your child.
-Any anxiety on your part will most likely be sensed by your child and they too will become anxious.
-It is also important to remember that each child is an individual and his or her behavior is not always predictable.
-This is a family experience and we want you and your child to be comfortable, happy, and confident!
+Have a positive attitude toward the visit and avoid sharing negative childhood memories with your child.
+Any anxiety on your part will most likely be sensed by your child, and they, too, will become anxious.
+It is also important to remember that each child is an individual, and his or her behavior is not always predictable.
+This is a family experience, and we want you and your child to be comfortable, happy, and confident!